Rules of water polo: Five meter penalty

 An attacking player lines up on the five meter line in front of the opposing goal.
 No other player may be in front of him or within 2 meters of his position.
 The defending goalkeeper must be between the goal posts.
 The referee signals with a whistle and by lowering his arm, and the player taking the penalty shot must immediately throw the ball with an uninterrupted motion toward the goal (i.e., without pumping or faking).
 The shooter's body can not at any time cross the 5 meter line until after the ball is released.
 If the shooter carries his body over the line and shoots the result is a turn over.
 If the shot does not score and the ball stays in play then play continues.
 Penalty shots are often successful, with 63.7% of shots being scored from them.

 There are quite a few other infringements that can lead to a penalty: a player that has been excluded interfering with the game as they exit the pool, an excluded player entering the pool without a signal from the referee (or scoring table), a player or substitute exiting or entering the pool incorrectly (during game time, e.g., lifting the rope), a brutality foul, a coach or captain requesting a time out when not in possession of the ball, and a coach delaying the return of the ball.

 Overtime

 FINA

 If the score is tied at the end of regulation play, a penalty shootout will determine the winner.
 Five players and a goalkeeper are chosen by the coaches of each team.
 A player cannot be chosen if s/he is ineligible to play from receiving (i.e. 3 personal fouls or red carded).
 Players shoot from the 5 meter line alternately at either end of the pool in turn until all five have taken a shot.
 If the score is still tied, the same players shoot alternately until one team misses and the other scores.

 NCAA

-Differing from FINA rules, for which there are no shootouts, teams play two three-minute overtime periods in American college varsity water polo, and if still tied play three-minute sudden death periods until a team scores a goal and wins the game.
+Differing from FINA rules which require shootouts, NCAA rules require teams to play two three-minute overtime periods, and if still tied play additional three-minute sudden death periods until a team scores a goal and wins the game.